Understanding Excel Macro Virus Warnings

 If Macros are not Enabled

-If you choose to disable macros, or if you pick the 'High' option under Excel 2000 or later, none of the AC6LA workbooks will function correctly.
+If macros are not enabled none of the AC6LA workbooks will function correctly.
 Depending on which version of Excel you have, which workbook you are using, and which button you click, you may see:

 In all cases you should close the workbook, change the way you handle macros, and then re-open the workbook.